deniederhut/edx-documentation/en_us/shared/building_and_running_chapters/cohorts/cohort_config.rst

 If you want to use cohorts in your course, you select a strategy for assigning your students to cohorts: automated assignment, manual assignment, or a hybrid approach.
+For more information, see :ref:`Options for Assigning Students to Cohorts`.

-Although you can change the assignment method for cohorts at any time, you should have a strategy in mind as you design your course, and only make changes to cohorts while the course is running if absolutely necessary.
-See :ref:`Options for Assigning Students to Cohorts`.
+.. note:: Although you can change the assignment method for cohorts at any time, you should have a strategy in mind as you design your course, and only make changes to cohorts while the course is running if absolutely necessary.

-You also decide whether course-wide and content-specific discussion topics should be divided by cohort or unified for all students.
+If you use cohorts in your course, you must also decide whether course-wide and content-specific discussion topics should be divided by cohort or unified for all students.

 After you decide on a cohort strategy for your course, you complete these configuration steps (as applicable).

 #. :ref:`Enable cohorts<Enable Cohorts>`.

 #.
-Determine the method you want to use to assign students to cohorts:
+Determine the method you want to use to assign students to cohorts.

   * :ref:`Implement an automated assignment strategy<Implementing the Automated
     Assignment Strategy>`